 When you are approved, you'll get a lump-sum check for the eligible months (beginning 5 months after your onset date).
 After that, you'll be paid once a month.

-If you are denied benefits or need help contesting your eligibility date, a Social Security Disability lawyer can help.
+If you are denied benefits or need help contesting your eligibility date, a Social Security Disability advocate can help.

-Contact disability attorneys LaVan & Neidenberg for assistance with filing or appealing a disability claim - 1-888-234-5758.
+Contact disability representatives LaVan & Neidenberg for assistance with filing or appealing a disability claim - 1-888-234-5758.

 Visit our library to learn more about how to collect Social Security Disability.